Ani-Kar/Hitachi-ASR/README.md

 ## About
 The goals of the this Project are as follows:
 - "Identify numeric keywords in continuous speech"
-- "Locate keywords in timeframes or in post-processed transcripts"<br>
+- "Locate keywords in timeframes or in post-processed transcripts"<br />
 Both these tasks are tackled in the following 2 methods.

 ## Methods